Topological Interference Management with Confidential Messages: Main Results and Discussion

 \begin{manualexample}{4.A} ($5$-user TIM-CM network: Transmission via SP): \normalfont Consider the network depicted in Fig. \ref{fig:Fig3}\subref{a-SecurePartition}.
 Following a similar analogy as in Example \ref{3.A}, we can use its topology $\mathcal{G}=(\mathcal{T}_1,\mathcal{T}_2, \dots, \mathcal{T}_5, \mathcal{R}_1, \mathcal{R}_2, \dots, \mathcal{R}_5)$ to obtain three secure partition subsets that collectively contain all five users once.
 For example, as also shown in Fig. \ref{fig:Fig3}\subref{a-SecurePartition}, we can schedule transmitters in $\mathcal{P}_1=\{2, 3, 5\}$, $\mathcal{P}_2=\{1\}$, and $\mathcal{P}_3=\{4\}$ respectively over $T=|\mathcal{P}|=|\{\mathcal{P}_1, \mathcal{P}_2, \mathcal{P}_3\}|=3$ time slots and have the following sets serve as their respective cooperative jamming sets: $\mathcal{C}_1=\{1\}$, $\mathcal{C}_2=\{4\}$, and $\mathcal{C}_3=\emptyset$.
 Therefore, this leads to a symmetric SDoF of $\frac{1}{|\mathcal{P}|}=\frac{1}{3}$. \end{manualexample}

 Depending on the underlying network topology, it may be possible to achieve more symmetric SDoF than the secure partition scheme of Theorem \ref{TheoremGeneralTIM-CM-SecurePartition}, which allows each user to have only one secure interference free channel use per transmission block.
 In particular, each user may be able to use more than one secure interference free channel per transmission block.
 We will clarify this fact later on using concrete examples.
-However, in order to reach that point, we need to first define the notion of (secure) \textit{maximal independent sets}, which is also closely related to the defined above (secure) independent sets principles.